AJGreaves/portrait-artist/README.md

 ##### The ideal client for this business is:
 * English speaking.
-* With disposable income.
+* Has disposable income.
-* A parent.
+* Is a parent.
-* Living in the Netherlands (but can be anywhere in the world).
+* Lives in the Netherlands (but can be anywhere in the world).

-##### They are searching for:
+##### Visitors to this website are searching for:
 * An artist to create a custom portrait featuring their child(ren) to decorate their home.
 * And/or a bespoke gift.

 ##### This project is the best way to help them achieve these things because:
 * Most artists' websites have very poor UX.
 * Other artists' websites are over complicated and produce information overload quickly.
-* This website is
+* This website is:
-    * easy to navigate.
+    * Easy to navigate.
-    * steps the client through easy to understand learnable information.
+    * Steps the client through easy to understand learnable information.
-    * gives the client the information they need without overloading them.
+    * Gives the client the information they need without overloading them.
-    * guiding them to the goal of the website - to fill out the contact form.
+    * Guiding them to the goal of the website - to fill out the contact form.

 ##### Client stories
 - As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.